composablesys/collabs/docs/src/guide/data_modeling.md

 ### Rich Text (Quill)

 TODO: rich text?
-To point out need for adjusting the original data model to fit the known operations (no good "split" op on CList, which you'd need to match Quill's exact data model). -->
+To point out need for adjusting the original data model to fit the known operations (no good "split" op on IList, which you'd need to match Quill's exact data model). -->